Learn how to invest in Plaid stock when the Plaid IPO arrives. Get access to select pre-IPO startups at Equitybee.

 When the largest brokers receive IPO shares, they divvy them up amongst their eligible customers, prioritizing their most valued customers first (wealthiest).

-With that, here are four potential ways to own Plaid Stock:
+With that, here are three potential ways to own Plaid Stock:

 - Buy Plaid stock after it begins trading

 - Buy Plaid stock in the Plaid IPO through a broker

 1. Access shares via pre-IPO investing platforms

 Founders, early employees, and investors often find themselves in a difficult predicament.
 They own valuable shares of a company that doesn’t trade publicly.

 These shareholders might have multi-million dollar net worth’s because of their stock holdings, but the stock is not liquid because it doesn’t trade on an exchange.

 A few platforms have evolved to gives these individuals a way to liquidate their holdings before the IPO.